chenzhe142/front-end-engineer-interview-questions/README.md

 #### example 2: when clicking an element, trigger a `POST`, writing into backend database for logging

-### - how to implement an infinite scrolling carousel?

 ### - what is cookie, and how to set it?

 ### - write a function to toggle `checkAll` checkbox, and other normal boxes